Ruth S. Barr, MB BCH CAM

 CAM Clinical Addiction Psychiatry Fellow: 2006 – 2007

-Research interest: Treatment of people with severe substance use disorders and those with co-occurring mental health conditions.
+Research Interests: Treatment of people with severe substance use disorders and those with co-occurring mental health conditions.

-Current position: Instructor in Psychiatry, HMS, Director of Addiction Psychiatry at McLean Fernside Hospital, Princeton, MA
+Current Position: Instructor in Psychiatry at Harvard Medical School; Director of Addiction Psychiatry at McLean Fernside Hospital, Princeton, MA

 Melissa Culhane Maravic, PhD, MPH